vighneshiyer/vighneshiyer.com/content/research/events/2024_06-dac/index.md

 - What about those who aren't there?
 Cedar eda, verifai, and look at others from dac 22
 - Dac vs other academic conferences, drinks and fun, would academics even know what's going on lol?
 - No sifive presence, less riscv mention than last time but still quite a bit
+- X-Epic was founded in 2020, they are already so far!
+- Rapid Chinese progress is a hallmark of DAC

 <!--- Random tilelink ip lol-->
 <!-- - Ansys powerartist-->